How To Plan A Trip To Europe

 Tip 6: Don’t over-pack your itinerary with too many destinations.

-As mentioned before, it’s easy to over commit and try squeeze in too much.
+As mentioned before, it’s easy to over-commit and try to squeeze in too much.
 It’s totally understandable.
 Your precious leave needs to be utilized well, so it’s easy to try over-pack your itineraries when planning a trip to Europe.
 However, this can be costly (not to mention exhausting), as over-packing trips with too many destinations in too few days leads to more time on the road, and more gas or train tickets.
 In extreme cases, it can sabotage a trip, turning it into a blur of hotel check-ins and check-outs (with constant packing and unpacking), while watching a never-visited landscape race past the train windows.
 If possible, slow down.
 You’ll save on transportation and gain more time to explore your destinations.